Constanze3/evil-json/README.md

 exe.root_module.addImport("evil-json", evil_json_module);
 ```
-(Replace exe with the executable you would like to add the module to.)
+(replace exe with the executable you would like to add the module to)

 And finally you can import it:
 ```zig